 - Work through your Pack Committee to elect a Pack Camp Coordinator.

-- Follow the helpful checklist provided to make sure your Cub Scouts know about resident camp and have the opportunity to attend in 2014!
+- Follow the helpful checklist provided to make sure your Cub Scouts know about resident camp and have the opportunity to attend!

 Apply for Camp Staff!